 - “Resources” includes everything, big and small.
 Even if you think an extra copy here or there on the school copy machine or a quick Facebook post on your work laptop is a minimal thing, the prohibition on the use of school district property or resources for political activity is a broad one.

 - Exception for referendum facts.
 There is an exception regarding the use of district and school funds regarding a referendum; a school district, school board, or school official or employee can use district or school funds and time to get out the facts about a referendum.
 When you think facts, err on the side of caution.

 - Remember the Open Meetings Act.
 School District Officials asked to appear publicly to share facts about a referendum can do so.
 Board members also can express support for a referendum or other political activity, as long as they don’t use school resources to do so.
 But always remember the OMA.
 Be careful if a majority of a quorum of a school board or a committee of a school board will attend a political function together, whether in an informational capacity on the part of the board or in an individual personal capacity.

 - No advocacy on school time.
 School employees shed their right to advocate for or against a political issue at the schoolhouse gate and at any other time that could be considered school time.
 If you clock in and clock out, that can be an easy line to draw, but if you have duties outside of normal school or work hours, it can be complicated.
-In the case of cabinet level administrators, it may be difficult to separate the personal and professional roles.
+In the case of cabinet-level administrators, it may be difficult to separate personal and professional roles.
 We recommend that such individuals be very careful to define their status if they elect to engage in political activities.
-Board members have much greater freedom to take public political positions, but remember to make clear that you are speaking as a individual and not on behalf of the school district or in an official role.
-Finally, administrators and board members should also be careful to avoid taking any action that has the effect, or appears to have the effect, of coercing district employees to support a political cause.
+Board members have much greater freedom to take public political positions, but remember to make clear that you are speaking as an individual and not on behalf of the school district or in an official role.
+Finally, administrators and board members should also be careful to avoid taking any action that has the effect or appears to have the effect, of coercing district employees to support a political cause.